Multiple Maniacs: Release

 Multiple Maniacs had its world premiere at the First Unitarian Church in Baltimore on April 10, 1970.
 Waters later recalled that he toured the film throughout the United States, showing it at small arthouse theaters and other venues which often required a deposit to screen features.
 The film also showed internationally, with screenings in England in early 1971.
-In 2024, Waters recalled an incident where the Ontario Censor Board burnt a print of Multiple Maniacs that he sent for review.
+In 2024, Waters recalled that the Ontario Censor Board burned a print of Multiple Maniacs that he sent for review.

 Critical response

 Upon the film's debut in 1970, The Baltimore Suns Lou Cedrone wrote: "Multiple Maniacs is very smelly, save for a moment here and there when the Waters humor is apparent.
 And humor he has.
 It's just a shame he has chosen to ignore that for the brutality which is not, as he and his audiences may think, a gas."
 In 1981, Geoffrey Himes, also of The Baltimore Sun, referred to the film as "thoroughly disgusting" yet "also quite funny at times."

-The film holds a 100% rating on Rotten Tomatoes, Waters' highest-rated film on the site.
+The film holds a 100% approval rating on Rotten Tomatoes, based on 23 critic reviews with an average rating of 7.2/10.